Ford Taunus TC: Under the TC2 "reskin" little changed

-The suspension set-up was unchanged from that on the Taunus TC (as improved in September 1973).
+The suspension setup was unchanged from that on the Taunus TC (as improved in September 1973).
 The twin circuit hydraulic braking system still operated on disc brakes at the front and drum brakes at the rear, their diameters unchanged.
 However, where in 1970 a buyer of the entry level 1294 cc would have found a brake servo only on the options list, servo-assisted brakes for the Taunus TC2 were standard across the range.
 On the six-cylinder cars, which had heavier engine blocks, it also became possible from August 1977 to specify as an option power assisted steering.

 The range of engine sizes was the same apart from one important addition: buyers could specify an enlarged 1993 cc version of the "Pinto" OHC engine.
 It was therefore now possible to buy a 2-litre Taunus with either 4 or 6 cylinders.
 The four-cylinder powered car came with an advertised maximum output of 98 PS while the six-cylinder version offered only 90 PS.
 The more recently designed four-cylinder unit also came with more torque.
 Nevertheless, the six-cylinder car achieved its maxima at lower engine speeds and some commentators found it more relaxing to drive.

 There were few changes to the interior of the TC2, since the dashboard, instrumentation and switchgear had already been redesigned for the 1974 model year version of the TC1 just two years earlier, although there were new steering wheel designs and updated trim materials.

 As before, all but the 1294 cc-engined car could be ordered, at extra cost, with a three-speed automatic transmission.
 The automatic box offered was no longer a Borg Warner system, but Ford's own C3 transmission produced at the manufacturer's transmission plant in Bordeaux which had opened in 1973.